AndresSern/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 *Write a program that prints the number of and the list of its arguments.*

 1. The output should be:
-     -Number of argument(s) followed by argument (if number is one) or arguments (otherwise), followed by
+     - Number of argument(s) followed by argument (if number is one) or arguments (otherwise), followed by
-     -: (or . if no arguments were passed) followed by -a new line, followed by (if at least one argument), -one line per argument:
+     - : (or . if no arguments were passed) followed by
+     - a new line, followed by (if at least one argument),
+     - one line per argument:
-          -the position of the argument (starting at 1) followed by :, followed by the argument value and a new line
+          - the position of the argument (starting at 1) followed by :, followed by the argument value and a new line
 2. Your code should not be executed when imported
 3. The number of elements of argv can be retrieved by using: len(argv)
 3. You do not have to fully understand lists yet, but imagine that argv can be used just like a C array: you can use an index to walk through it.
 There are other ways (which will be preferred for future project tasks), if you know them you can use them.